Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R1
+MONAI Deploy Workload Manager R1

-### [REQ] MWM SHALL provide a mechanism for clients to subscribe to notifications
+### (FR003) [REQ] MWM SHALL provide a mechanism for clients to subscribe to notifications

-MWM shall provide a mechanism so that users or clients can subscribe to the notification service to get job status or other system information.
+MWM SHALL provide a mechanism so that users or clients can subscribe to the notification service to get job status or other system information.

 #### Background